19hours/sg-statutes/Acts/Central Provident Fund Act.md

 then, subject to any regulations made under section 77(1), the following provisions shall apply:

-(i) if the order of court requires any person to pay to the Board any amount towards covering the deficiency in the member’s minimum sum, that person shall pay to the Board that amount;
+(i) if the order of court requires any person to pay to the Board any amount towards covering the deficiency in the member’s retirement sum, that person shall pay to the Board that amount;

+[Act 26 of 2016 wef 01/01/2017]

-(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the member’s minimum sum, unless the amount paid under paragraph (i), if any, is sufficient to cover that deficiency;
+(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the member’s retirement sum, unless the amount paid under paragraph (i), if any, is sufficient to cover that deficiency;

+[Act 26 of 2016 wef 01/01/2017]

 (iii) if the immovable property is subsequently sold or otherwise disposed of, the spouse shall pay to the Fund such amount as may be determined by the Board in accordance with any regulations made under section 77(1), and the Board shall credit that amount to one or more designated accounts maintained, or to be maintained, for the spouse;